panoply/syncify/readme.md

 </summary>
 <p>

 An array list of glob path patterns for **asset** files.
 These will be written in the `assets` directory of your defined `output` path.
-Please note that you if you transforming CSS, SCSS, SASS or SVG file types using Syncify then you do not need to define those paths here as the transform option will do automatically route them.
-This is the same for assets being processed by spawns.
-Any paths defined in `assets` will typically just pass through.
+Please note that you if you transforming CSS, SCSS, SASS or SVG file types using Syncify then you do not need to define those paths here as the `transforms` option will automatically route them, this is the same for assets being processed by spawns.

 **Understanding Spawns in watch mode**